koding/kdlearn/guides/linux-dash/index.md

 ## Installation

-To install Linux Dash we simply need download the source and then place it into the Apache directory.
+To install Linux Dash we simply need to download the source and then place it into the Web folder.
 To do this, run the following commands.
 Note, you can simply copy the entire group of commands and paste it into your Terminal.
 They will execute sequentially.